-There are currently eleven documents posted at www.protect.iu.edu/ehs/programs-policies and others will be added as soon as they are approved and ready for distribution.
+There are currently a number of documents posted at www.protect.iu.edu/ehs/programs-policies and others will be added as soon as they are approved and ready for distribution.
 You will notice a significant change to formatting and the content of the new program/policy may be different than previous documents.
 Please be sure to read through the documents that pertain to your work activity and encourage your staff to do the same.
 As always, University Environmental Health and Safety is dedicated to preserving the health and safety of the university community and protecting the environment by promoting a culture of safety and demonstrating professional excellence.
-If you have any questions or concerns about the content of these documents, please do not hesitate to contact me or any of the subject matter experts referenced in the documents.
+If you have any questions or concerns about the content of these documents, please do not hesitate to contact me (Kathryn Manteuffel) or any of the subject matter experts referenced in the documents.

 Confined Space Policy (Permit Entry Written Program): Applies to all employees that (as part of their job) may need to enter permit or non-permit required confined spaces.
 A confined space has limited or restricted means of entry or exit, is large enough for an employee to enter and perform assigned work, and is not designed for continuous occupancy by the employee.
 These spaces may include, but are not limited to sewer manholes, underground vaults, tanks, hoppers, pits, and diked areas, vessels, crawl spaces, and silos.